remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker-update.md

 Don't forget to read again the sysctl file `sudo sysctl -f /etc/sysctl.conf`

+Add new directory to store the iso `sudo mkdir /opt/remotelabz-worker/iso/`

-And now you can follow the general process
+And now you can follow the general update process

 ## From 2.4.2.6 and above to version 2.4.3
 When you link a worker to the front, don't forget to add the following lines on the `/opt/remotelabz-worker/config/packages/messenger.yaml` file, in the part